mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 date:   2022-10-27 16:15:00 -0400
 categories: jekyll update
 ---
-# Controlling text is easy, but radio buttons are weird...
+# Controlling text inputs is simple, but checkboxes and radion button are not alike...

 OK, you already learned how to control a text field... wait, maybe you don't.
 Maybe you came here because you were searching for that and I came up because I mentioned it.